Dorival seeks solutions, and Flamengo will have an unprecedented lineup against Goiás

-This Saturday’s training session, at Ninho do Urubu, will be decisive for Dorival Júnior to define the Flamengo to face Goiás, at 7 pm on Sunday, for the Brazilian.
-With important absences, the coach seeks solutions to assemble the ‘B team’ and will have to put on the field an unprecedented lineup since he took over the red-black club.
+Training this Saturday, 10th, at Ninho do Urubu, will be decisive for Dorival Júnior to define the team of Flamengo to face Goiás, at 7 pm on Sunday, for the Brazilian.
+With important absences, the coach seeks solutions to assemble the “B team” and will have to put on the field an unprecedented lineup since he took over the red-black club.

 Dorival’s main doubt is in Flamengo’s attack command.
 Gabigol was sent off and Pedro received his third yellow card in the draw with Ceará last Sunday.
 Both are suspended and lack the team against Goiás.